 Online trading platform Vanguard offers a full-service securities trading capability but is best known for its huge range of mutual funds.
-E*TRADE, which arguably ushered in the modern era of online finance, offers a streamlined, easy-to-use day trading app where investors can trade stocks, exchange-traded funds (ETF), futures and options.
+E*TRADE, which arguably ushered in the modern era of online finance, offers a streamlined, easy-to-use day-trading app where investors can trade stocks, exchange-traded funds (ETF), futures and options.
 Each product is aimed at two distinct types of investors.
 From fees to features and more, here’s what you need to know about each one.
-It is wise to work directly with a financial advisor who can give you more information on the ins and outs of what you should look for in a platform.

 E*TRADE vs. Vanguard: Fees

 One of the most important aspects of comparing any brokerage firm is to consider what it’s going to cost you.
 There are usually four types of fees to look out for when choosing a trading platform, which are:

 - Trading fees: Any fixed charge attached to each trade that you make.
 This can come in the form of a flat fee or what’s known as the “spread.”
 This is when your broker charges you based on the difference, if any, between the buying and the selling price of an asset.

 - Trading commissions: This is when a broker will charge you a percentage based on the volume or value of each trade.

 - Inactivity fees: Any fees that the broker charges you for not trading, such as for keeping money in a brokerage account.

 - Non-trading/Other fees: Any form of fee for trading on this platform not covered above.
 For example, a brokerage might charge you for making deposits into your brokerage account, taking money out of it or signing up for additional services.